Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 ### Driving base & chassis             (~500 chars)

 Our driving base and chassis are constructed entirely from the official LEGO Mindstorms EV3 Kit.
 This decision was driven by several practical and technical factors.
 First, LEGO components offer native compatibility with the EV3 brick, eliminating integration overhead for mounting sensors and motors.
-Second, the modular nature of LEGO allows structural issues — such as flex under load or misalignment in the steering mechanism — to be identified and corrected rapidly during testing, without requiring new parts or fabrication tools.
+Second, the modular nature of LEGO allows structural issues to be identified and corrected rapidly during testing, without requiring new parts or fabrication tools.

-We acknowledge that an all-LEGO build introduces limitations: the plastic frame has measurable flex at higher speeds, and connection points can loosen after repeated impacts.
-To mitigate this, we reinforced critical joints in the steering linkage and kept our operating speed within a range where chassis flex does not significantly affect sensor readings or directional stability.
+But an all-LEGO build introduces limitations.
+These come in the form of the plastic frame having measurable flex at higher speeds, and connection points being able to loosen if the frame withstands powerful impacts.
+Despite these possible shortcomings, we still believed that we could make our car work, so we chose to build in this manner.
-The chassis follows a front-wheel steering, rear-wheel drive layout, which pairs naturally with our Ackermann steering geometry and keeps the drive motor's weight over the rear axle for traction.

 ### Motor selection & torque reasoning (~500 chars)